imagekit-developer/imagekit-php/README.md

 ### 3. Get File Version Details

-This API can get you all the details and attributes for the provided version of the file.`versionID` is returned in list file API response.
+This API can get you all the details and attributes for the provided version of the file.

 Refer to the [get file version details API](https://docs.imagekit.io/api-reference/media-api/get-file-version-details) for a better understanding of the **request & response structure**.